PraneetNeuro/Convolutional-Autoencoder-for-Image-transformation/README.md

 # Convolutional-Autoencoder-for-Image-transformation
 Can be used to build autoencoder models for image transformation like image colorization

+# Note:
+Feel free to tinker with the source file to work with images of different dimensions

 ## Sample code for training the model and inference
 ```python
 dataset = Dataset('SRC_IMAGES_PATH', 'TARGET_IMAGES_PATH')